Albert-Z-Guo/ID3-Decision-Tree-Learning-Algorithm/README.md

 # ID3 Decision Tree Learning Algorithm

-This is a basic implementation of ID3 Decision Tree Learning Algorithm with error-reduced pruning from gound up.
+This repository contains a basic implementation of ID3 (Iterative Dichotomiser 3) Decision Tree Learning Algorithm with error-reduced pruning from gound up.

 ```python
 parse.py # takes a filename and returns attribute information and all the data in array of dictionaries